dev-devneuron/leasing-copilot-supabase/FRONTEND_BACKEND_INTEGRATION.md

 #### 4b.
 Displaying Call Recordings and Transcripts

+**IMPORTANT: How Bookings Link to Call Records**

+When a booking is created via a phone call (VAPI), the backend automatically:
+1. **Extracts the call ID** from the `x-call-id` header in the VAPI request
+2. **Links the booking to the CallRecord** table using `vapi_call_id`
+3. **Fetches transcript and recording** from the CallRecord table and stores them in the booking
+4. **Auto-updates missing data** - If a booking has a `vapi_call_id` but is missing transcript/recording, the backend automatically fetches it from CallRecord when you retrieve the booking

+**This means:**
+- ✅ Bookings created via phone calls are **automatically linked** to their call records
+- ✅ The backend **automatically fetches** transcript/recording from CallRecord if missing
+- ✅ You don't need to make separate API calls - the call record data is included in booking responses
+- ✅ The `callRecord` object in booking responses contains everything you need

 **When a booking is created via phone call, it includes call record information:**

 ```javascript